Beedeeboom/youneek-mind/README.md

 1. [Click here to install Ruby](https://www.ruby-lang.org/en/documentation/installation/) - Please ensure you install the 2.7.0 version or over.

-2. From your Command Line enter the following remote repository into your local repository - "git@github.com:Beedeeboom/youneek-mind.git" - See below link to Git Cheat Sheet for help.
+2. From your Command Line enter the following remote repository into your local repository - "git@github.com:Beedeeboom/youneek-mind.git" - See below link to Git Cheat Sheet for help with git commands.

 3. From your Command Line enter "bundle install".
 This will install all of the gems in the Gemfile to your computer and ensure all gems run successfully when using the application.

-4. From your Command Line, within your local folder(where you have downloaded the application files) you can run the application by typing "ruby youneek_mind.rb"
+4. From your Command Line, within your local folder(where you have downloaded the application files) you can run the application by typing "ruby youneek_mind.rb".

-5. You can exit the application at anytime by clicking "Control + C" on your keyboard
+5. You can exit the application at anytime by clicking "Control + C" on your keyboard or when prompted within the game if you would like to "exit" or "continue" to play.

 * LIST OF DEPENDENCIES: